-In case you were hoping to dive into the Sea of Thieves open beta, then you better start sacrificing goats to whatever deity holds patronage over Microsoft's Insider program.
-The submission form promises a confirmation email within minutes, then takes hours and days to actually send one.
+In case you were hoping to dive into the Sea of Thieves open beta, then better start sacrificing goats to whatever deity holds patronage over Microsoft's Insider program.
+The submission from understates the necessary wait greatly.

 Microsoft and Rare were more than vocal about treating their customers with respect ever since the NDA was lifted following Sea of Thieves' closed beta phase.
 Today marks the beginning of the open beta scale test, and the first issues are becoming somewhat hard to ignore.